FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Conclusion

 \section{Conclusion}

-In this paper, we presented a novel decentralized distributed learning framework, that replaces traditional parameters averaging with a more principled feature integration approach based on the combination of experience replay and privacy-preserving generative models.
-In our approach, nodes communicate with each other by sharing local models and buffers of synthetic samples; local model updates are carried out in a way that encourages the reuse and adaptation of features learned by other nodes, thus avoiding potentially disruptive effects due to blind feature averaging.
-Experimental results show that our method performs at least on par with state-of-the-art centralized approaches, and outperforms them in low-data availability scenarios, which is a typical setting in the medical domain.
+In this paper, we propose FedER, a decentralized federated learning framework that replaces traditional parameters averaging with a more principled feature integration approach based on the combination of experience replay and privacy-preserving generative models.
+In FedER, nodes communicate with each other by sharing local models and buffers of synthetic samples; local model updates are carried out in a way that encourages the reuse and adaptation of features learned by other nodes, thus avoiding potentially disruptive effects due to blind feature averaging.
+Experimental results show that our method outperforms significantly state-of-the-art centralized approaches in a non-\emph{i.i.d.} scenario, which is a typical setting in the medical domain.
 Additionally, quantitative and qualitative analysis shows that our privacy-preserving generation approach is able to synthesize samples that are significantly different from real data, while correctly supporting the learning of discriminative features.
 In the future, we aim at investigating some unexplored properties of our method: for instance, unlike all other existing methods based on parameter averaging is required, our approach does not strictly require that all nodes share the same model architecture.
 Model heterogeneity could therefore be employed to create a shared ensemble and combine different feature learning capabilities.